RealWagmi/anon-integration-guide/projects/beefy/README.md

 ## To do

 - Handle timeline endpoint delay
-- Allow "Deposit all my tokens in vault Sonic Quartet Audition - Act II"
+- Allow depositing by percentage, without specifying the token, e.g. "Deposit half of my tokens in vault Sonic Quartet Audition - Act II"
+- Fix "Withdraw all from vault xxx"

 ## Future improvements

 - Implement Zap into position; requires performing the swap before depositing.
 [Not sure it is even recommended to do so](https://discord.com/channels/755231190134554696/758368074968858645/1304065221916098610).
 - Warn user if there are risks in the position (e.g. low liquidity, low TVL, etc.)
 - Include Beefy Boost into APY computation ([link](https://app.beefy.com/vault/beetsv3-sonic-beefyusdce-scusd) | [screen](https://d.pr/i/5NPz9B))
+- Related to the above: Merge related products in timeline: vaults, boosts and reward pools of the same bundle of products ([discord](https://discord.com/channels/755231190134554696/758368074968858645/1357402647430299750))

 ## KB